js13kGames/triskai-deka-phobia-card-game/README.md

 * DON'T BOTHER // If possible set the default context to 100% height and centered
 * DONE // Add webmanifest

-* Enemy portrait - Slimes
+* DONE Enemy portrait
-* Enemy animation (scale Y)
+* DONE Enemy animation (floating and breathing)
-* Enemy face expressions (surpries when got hit, angdy when low health, dead)

-* Player portrait - Isoldee
+* DONE Player portrait (Knight)

-* Player face expressions
+* Info about CPU turn and player turn (get rid of highlight and add arrow with text)

 * Introduction window with game rules and objective (force confirmation to enable sound effects)
 * Exp, Level up, progression through stages and different enemies